 Could James Jesus Angleton have ordered the murder of his friend Mary Meyer, whose sons he befriended after her divorce from Cord Meyer, the boy’s father and also Angleton’s friend?
 Could Angleton have ordered the murder of the internationally famous Marilyn Monroe?
 Is it possible that he dispatched a shadow from the catacombs of Langley to gun down Mary Meyer in broad daylight in October of 1964?
 Is it possible that he dispatched a shadow to poison Marilyn with barbiturates on August the 4th in 1962?
 The only honest answers to those questions are: I do not know, for true, if Angleton’s propensities included ordering such nefarious actions; but based on several articles, biographical sketches and obituaries, along with the illuminating information about Angleton on the CIA’s website, it does not appear that murder of American citizens was an activity in which he ever engaged and is not an element of Angleton’s legacy.
 He was the master of disinformation and counter-intelligence; and perhaps his fingerprints are on the CIA-UFO-Memo in that regard and that regard only.

-Certainly, all the conflicting opinions about the authenticity of the CIA-UFO-Memo generates more than a reasonable doubt about its authenticity; and when a fellow considers all the other facts regarding the persons involved in the mythology of Marilyn’s murder, her affair with John Kennedy, her Little Red Diary and the revelatory press conference she intended to announce, then reasonable doubt only increases.
-Factor in the fact that Burleson did not explain Dr. Greenson’s association with UFOs and aliens along with the numerous, generally negative opinions expressed about the verity of Steven Greer, then a reasonable person will only be confronted with disbelief.
-The UFO conspiracists, Donald Burleson and Dr. Greer, delivered their unsubstantiated assertions with a conviction that they hoped would, for their many neophyte readers and observers, transform it into an accepted and proven fact.
+Certainly, all the conflicting opinions about the authenticity of the CIA-UFO-Memo generates more than a rea-sonable doubt about its authenticity; and when a fellow considers all the other facts regarding the dubious and fishy persons involved in the mythology of Marilyn’s murder, her alleged lengthy affair with John Kennedy, her Little Red Diary and the revelatory press conference she intended to announce, then reasonable doubt only expands.
+Include the fact that PhD Burleson did not explain Dr. Greenson’s association with UFOs and aliens along with the numerous, generally negative opinions expressed about the verity of Dr. Steven Greer, then a reasonable person will only be confronted with disbelief.
+Each UFO conspiracists delivered his unsubstantiated assertions with conviction, hoping mere conviction would transform their pronouncements into proven facts accepted by their many neophyte readers and observers.
 Similarly, they hoped the pseudonym of a shadowy organization, MJ-12, which appears to have been rubber stamped on the CIA-UFO-Memo, would render the document for those same neophyte readers and observers undeniably authentic.

-If revealing the UFO secrets originated with Slatzer prior to August of 1962 and the composition of the CIA-UFO-Memo, why did Slatzer fail to mention that monumental secret, and murder motive, along with all the other monumental secrets, and murder motives, that he revealed on the pages of his two publications about his weekend bride, her life and her death.
+If revealing the UFO secrets originated with Slatzer prior to August of 1962 and the composition of the CIA-UFO-Memo, why did Slatzer fail to mention that monumental secret, and murder motive, along with all the other mon-umental secrets, and murder motives, that he revealed on the pages of his two publications about his weekend bride, her life and her death.
 I am positive that you, like me, find that incredible omission, the secret of secrets, extremely odd, an omission we are expected to ignore.
-And too, since Dorothy Kilgallen was also a friend of Slatzer’s, why did she rely on Howard Perry Rothberg, a man with no connection to Marilyn at all, for a major story, and major gossip, that she could have received directly from her friend Robert Slatzer, Marilyn’s best friend and former hubbie?
+And too, since Dorothy Kilgallen was also a friend of Slatzer’s, why did she rely on Howard Perry Rothberg, a man with no connection to Marilyn at all, for a major story and major gossip, a story that she could have received directly from her friend Robert Slatzer, Marilyn’s best friend and former hubbie?
 Odd.
-Extremely odd.
+Extremely odd, to say the least.